Last Updated on

 A critical note about financial goals

-If you need the money within 5 years it is prudent to invest the money very conservatively.
+If you need the money within five years, it is prudent to invest the money very conservatively.
 This means putting the money in a:

 - Money market fund (VMMXX from Vanguard is good)